ghc-proposals/ghc-proposals/proposals/0000-quantified-constraints.rst

-- Another option would be to check for overlapping axioms, but instead of rejecting the program, perform a basic heuristic to determine which of these axioms is more likely to succeed.
+- Another option would be to check for overlapping axioms, but instead of rejecting the program, perform a **basic heuristic** to determine which of these axioms is more likely to succeed.
   This could result in more programs being accepted, compared to simply selecting the first matching axiom we find.
   However, this heuristic might add significant complexity to the compiler.
-  Furthermore, when the heuristic does fail and the program is rejected, debugging this program could become very confusing indeed.
+  Furthermore, when the heuristic does fail and the program is rejected, debugging this program would become very confusing indeed.

-- Lastly, a very simple form of backtracking could be introduced.
+- Lastly, a simple form of **backtracking** could be introduced.
   We simply select the first matching axiom we encounter and when the entailment fails, we backtrack and look for other axioms that might match the wanted constraint.